mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 Overview
 ==============

 Onboarding for Rails.
 The below topics will help you make a smooth transition from Sinatra to Rails.
-Skin through them to familiarize yourself.
+Skim through them to familiarize yourself.
 If you have time check out some of the exercises, but don't kill yourself.

 Table of Contents:
 -----------